 Broiler industry is a rapidly growing enterprise in Bangladesh.
 Among the sector of poultry industry broiler industry are growing fast.
 Broiler chicken attains 2kg live weight at 6-8 weeks of age.
-They can be utilized feed efficiently for meat production.
 The production of meat depends on various factors such as nutrition, feed intake.
 The feed conversion efficiency is the ratio of amount of feed intake and the total live weight of birds.
-In Bangladesh on the basis of management and weather condition, the feed conversion efficiency (FCR) of broiler bird is usually 2.00-2.75:1 that is average feed conversion efficiency is 2.75:1.
+In Bangladesh on the basis of management and weather condition, the feed conversion efficiency (FCR) of broiler bird is usually 2.00-2.75:1 that is average feed conversion efficiency is 2.38:1.

 Currently, about 85% private hatcheries produce only broiler DOC (Day-Old Chicks) whereas 15% hatcheries produce both broiler and layer DOC.
 The broiler parent stock farms are purchasing Parent Stock (PS) DOC both from home (53%) and abroad (47%).
 The available breeds are Hubbard classic, Cobb-500, Hybro (PN and PG) and Ross (Saleque, 2007).
 The commercial broiler day-old chicks produced by the parent stock farms and hatcheries are sold to the farms mainly through agents.
 The quality of chicks varies from hatchery to hatchery and breed to breed.
-Presently, poultry industry provides a large number of employment opportunities with annual average growth rate of 15-20% in the commercial broiler production.
-Poultry enterprise having 100-500 birds are consider as small, 501-5000 birds as medium and more than 5000 as large farms.
+Poultry enterprise having 100-500 birds are considered as small, 501-5000 birds as medium and more than 5000 as large farms.
 The commercial farms in our country are usually small to medium with some large farm also.
 These are concentrated mainly around the large cities and semi urban areas and to some extent to the rural areas.
 There are about 60-70% are the production costs is feed costs.
 Mainly the feed utilization by the broilers determines the farming profitability.
 In broiler feed conversion ratio (FCR), feed conversion rate (FCR) or feed conversion efficiency (FCE) is a measure of bird efficiency in converting feed mass increased body mass.
 Especially FCR is the mass of the food eaten divided by the body mass gain, all over a specified period of time.
-FCR is dimension less that is there are no measurements units associate with FCR.
 Birds that have low FCR are considered efficient users of feed.
-FCR can be measured as: